hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Dec 30
+* Added 'Free Season' option to remain in the game base season

 2022 Nov 30
 * Auto 100% Consistency Combo will no longer remove planted whiskerblooms to plant more whiskerblooms